dukechronicle/chronjs/README.md

 ### Default Admin username and password

-You will need the admin username and password to change configuration settings.
-Currently, any username / password combination works.
+You will need the admin username and password to change configuration settings (including setting the new admin username and password).
+Currently, the default admin username is 'admin' and the default admin password is 'password'.
+These should be changed to more secure strings when you set the configuration settings.